-5) In lieu of the requirements of subsection (e)(1)-(4), aircraft storage hangars may install floor drains or trench drains that comply with the requirements of subsections (a)-(e).
+5) In lieu of the requirements of subsections (e)(1) through (4), aircraft storage hangars may install floor drains or trench drains that comply with the requirements of subsections (a) through (e).

-1) The minimum size interceptor for all facilities required to comply with subsection (a) of this Section shall be 6 cubic feet (45 gallons) for the first 500 square feet of floor area plus 1 cubic foot per each additional 500 square feet to be drained into the interceptor.
+1) The minimum size interceptor for all facilities required to comply with subsection (a) shall be 6 cubic feet (45 gallons) for the first 500 square feet of floor area plus 1 cubic foot per each additional 500 square feet to be drained into the interceptor.

-2) The minimum size interceptor for all facilities, except those facilities required to conform to subsection (a) of this Section, shall be 6 cubic feet (45 gallons) for the first 3,000 gross square feet plus 1 cubic foot per each additional 1,000 square feet to be drained into the interceptor.
+2) The minimum size interceptor for all facilities, except those facilities required to comply with subsection (a), shall be 6 cubic feet (45 gallons) for the first 3,000 gross square feet plus 1 cubic foot per each additional 1,000 square feet to be drained into the interceptor.
 Floor area for parking decks or garages shall be determined by the gross square feet of the parking spaces.